davekilian/davekilian.github.com/_posts/2015-11-25-best-practices.markdown

 draft: true
 ---

-When you write a program, you usually have lots of options, even if only a few are good.
-Software 'best practices' are rules of thumb to help guide you to the good solutions, and avoid deceptive pitfalls.
+"Best practices" are rules to help avoid common pitfalls and design better software.
-These are invaluable both for examining your past designs in retrospect, and informing your new designs as time goes on.

-But many well-accepted best practices come with caveats.
-When faced with a choice between competing designs, it's easy to invoke a rule of thumb to pick a design, with no further consideration.
-But invoking a best practice rule without considering the reasoning behind it can worsen your code.
-Do this too many times, and your designs can degrade to the point of ummaintainability.

-The main culprit is indirection.
+When you apply a best practice to your designs, though, it's important to always keep in mind _why_ something is considered a best practice.
+When applied to the wrong problems, many of these solutions actually degrade the quality of your codebase.

-Most software practices involve adding some type of indirection; as the old joke goes, "every problem in software design can be solved with another layer of indirection."
+There's an old saying that goes, "every problem in software design can be solved with another layer of indirection."
+Many best practices add some form of indirection to your codebase.
-Of course, adding indirection isn't free:
+But adding indirection to your code doesn't come for free:

 * **Indirected code is harder to read.**
   The reader has to jump around between multiple locations to get the full picture.